whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-10-Box-Of-Style-Rachel-Zoe-Subscription-Fall-2015-Review-Coupon.md

 <figcaption>Info card front side</figcaption>
 <br>

-<p>The info card comes in a small booklet style with all the items listed and their values (plus coupons on some of them, yay!).</p>
+<p>The info card comes in a small booklet style with all the items listed and their values (plus coupon codes too, yay, more shopping!).</p>

 <br>